dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

-26/05/20 - Experimentation 1
+26/05/20 - Experimentation 2
-The images above are photos of flowers taken in garden processed with a lightly modified version of the [p5.js Pointillism example](https://p5js.org/examples/image-pointillism.html).
+The images above are photos of the new years festival in Wellington 2020 processed with a lightly modified version of the [p5.js Pointillism example](https://p5js.org/examples/image-pointillism.html).

-You can see I have done some experimenting throughout my images.
+Image 1: this is a duck floating on water.
+I kept ellipses for the duck but made them larger.
+For the masked area, I masked the bottom half of the image (where the water surface is) and increased the rect width and decreased the height so it gives that watery effect.

-Image 1: I decided to reverse the sizing on the masked and non masked area.
-So I made the rectangles in the nonmasked area size 30 and the maked circles size 5.
-I just love the complimentary colours and contrast this image is producing and it is cool you can still see that it is a flower.
+Image 2: This was a floating fish.
+I did edit this image; it's only mirrored.
+I did this because there was a lot of empty space to the left because when I took this photo that's how I angled it.
+It looks great mirrored though.

-Image 2: I kept this one simple and masked the centre of the flower so it creates a 3D look.
+Image 3: These are lanterns.
+I focused on the yellow and lights for this render.

-Image 3: I was most experimental with my last image making negative space.
-In photoshop I used a flower shape template and increased the white stroke.
-I then placed it ontop of the flower in my image and now it looks like there's two flowers.
-I also drew some lines to the left and right to make more negative space - now it looks like there's movement in the image due to the horizontal lines.
-For this image I made the unmasked area the cirlce and the masked area the rect.
+I had an idea for this.
+If I decided to continue with this theme I sorta like the idea of a plain black background and then an object in the middle with a lot of contrast.
+I could make the background from the other images black through the power of photoshop.
+It would be cool seeing a consistent pixel pattern in my exhibition.